gabrielepompa88/IT-For-Business-And-Finance-2019-20/How-to-work-this-class.md

   git fetch --all
   git reset --hard origin/master
   ```

+  **WARNING**: `git reset` command will overwrite all changes to files in the class repository.
+That is, for example, if these changes were notes that you took during the class on a Jupyter Notebook before typing those two commands, these notes will be lost!!!
+See section [How to follow the lesson](#during_class) to effectively take notes during the lesson.

 3. Launch the Jupyer Notebook App (see figure [4](#launch_jupyer_nb)).
 A new panel in Chrome opens, listing the directories in your machine (see figure [5](#dir_structure_machine))